memberful/memberful-wp/readme.txt

 == Changelog ==

 = 1.6.0 =
+* Show admins a message if cURL extension is not installed.
 * If the user signs into Memberful without using the overlay, and they weren't trying to access a specific page then the plugin used to send them to the Memberful account page.
 It now sends them to the WP homepage.
 * Allow plugins to add/remove links in profile widget using `memberful_wp_widget_args` filter.
 * Allow authors to see the content of shortcodes without purchasing required plans/products.